NB Psychiatry

 An Example of Dissociative Disorder

 A person with DID may have different identities or “alters” that are created as a way of coping with a traumatic event or severe stress in their life.
-Each alters may have its own name, age, gender, and distinct characteristics, such as a different voice, mannerisms, and beliefs.
+Each alter may have its own name, age, gender, and distinct characteristics, such as a different voice, mannerisms, and beliefs.
 These alters may take control of a person’s behavior at different times, resulting in gaps in memory or a feeling of being detached from oneself.

 risk factors of dissociative disorder